ypriverol/os-proteomics/manuscript.md

 The platform then allows users to more easily use the OSS project.
 This model often includes a managed hardware or cloud infrastructure component, where users pay to interact with a web application to use the OSS tool, reducing the barrier to entry.
 In the bioinformatics space, NextFlow [28398311] is an open-source bioinformatics workflow engine that has been commercialized by Seqera Labs using the SaaS model.
 Their current Seqera Platform product provides an interface to launch, observe, and explore workflow executions with NextFlow, in addition to other features.

 **Open-core.**
-The open-core commercialization model provides access to new features only to paying customers.
+The open-core commercialization model provides access to new [DSK: or advanced] features only to paying customers.
 Often this is not fundamental functionality, but rather optional features such as a nicer user interface or early access to new features.
 Some variants of this model use a time delay for new features, where paying users have access to new features sooner than those using the fully OSS version.
+[DSK: some variants never move some features into the OSS version.]
 Practically, the implementation of this strategy often involves the creation of a private, upstream fork of the OSS code repository.
 New features are then added to the private fork and synced to the OSS version when ready.
+[DSK: again, they don't have to ever be synced to the OSS version.]
 Such a strategy can also be used by academic labs looking to protect new features while preparing for publication, although we would advocate for developing those features in the open, when possible. [can we provide reasoning here?
 I think it might delay progress and issues with commitment to making it public?]
-The open-core model is quite common and in proteomics it is used for ScaffoldDIA from Proteome Software: the open-source core of ScaffoldDIA is EncyclopeDIA [30510204].
+The open-core model is quite common [DSK: it's not really common in research software in general, I don't think.
+Much more in bunsiness software.] and in proteomics it is used for ScaffoldDIA from Proteome Software: the open-source core of ScaffoldDIA is EncyclopeDIA [30510204].

 ## The role of closed-source software